 KMDICE - A Provably Fair PoW Blockchain Dice Game

 KMDICE game uses the dice custom consensus module.
 This CC module is an example of a blockchain challenge-response mechanism.
 Similar mechanisms can be used for other types of games or quizzes.

 The dice game is probably fair because the dealer and the player both send random numbers that are hidden (by hashing) to create the game’s random number.
 Information about provable fair mechanism is here.

-The use of a PNRG shows how one can re-use non-blockchain software development techniques to create new consensus rules - and apply them into dApps.
+The use of a PNRG shows how one can re-use non-blockchain software development techniques to create new blockchain consensus rules - and apply them into dApps.

 There is a windows GUI available for this new technology, with ecosystem developers working on other casino-style games.
 To make GUIs to games, please join our discord for information on becoming a dapp developer.